pchiorean/Indentz/docs/README.md

 - **Sort files into subfolders by date**: Files will be exported in a subfolder named **`MM.DD`** (current month/day).

-- **Overwrite existing files:** If unchecked, the files will get unique names by incrementing their index – for example, we'll export as `Document_preview3.pdf` if there is already a `Document_preview2.pdf` in the export folder or its subfolders.
-If checked, the index will not be incremented and the files will be overwritten _if_ the destination is the same.
+- **Overwrite existing files:** The files will be overwritten _if_ the destination is the same.
+If unchecked, the files will get unique names by incrementing their index – for example, we'll export as `Document_preview3.pdf` if there is already a `Document_preview2.pdf` in the export folder or its subfolders.

 **Updating source:**
-- After export, modified documents can be updated or not (e.g., you want to preserve changes made by a script).
+- **Save modified:**: After export, modified documents can be updated (e.g., if you want to preserve changes made by a script).

-- You can also enforce a **Save as** for all documents.
-This is useful for reducing the size of documents that have been modified many times (on each regular save the document grows with the latest changes).
+- **Save all documents:** Documents will be saved regardless if modified or not.
+You can also enforce a **Save as** for all documents – this is useful for reducing the size of documents that have been modified many times (on each regular save the document grows with the latest changes).

 **Global options:**
-- **Upgrade [Converted] documents**: Upgrade documents from previous versions of InDesign, or skip them.
+- **Upgrade [Converted] documents**: Upgrade or skip documents from previous versions of InDesign.

 **Note:** If you keep the **Opt/Alt** key pressed while clicking **Start**, the script will run without saving the settings.